nkapasi/GridWorld/src/answers.md

     3. It can be used in the extended bug flower and rock class
     4. No there can only be one location for each actor
     5. setDirection() or call turn() twice
+6.
+    1.1)
+    a.
+The jumper will jump to the location in front that is empty.
+    b.
+The jumper will only jump to the location in front.
+    c.
+The jumper will turn 90 degrees to the right until it finds an open location.
+    d.
+It would check if the cell in front is empty then jump one cell then it would skip the   actor.
+    e.
+It would treat the jumper like any other actor.
+    f.
+No.
+    2)
+    a.
+It would extend the bug class
+    b.
+Yes the bug class.
+    c.
+Yes it would need a color and direction
+    d.
+No.
+    e. canJump() & jump() & turn90();
+    f.
+Test all scenarios.

 7.
     1. act(), getActors(), processActors(), getMoveLocations(), selectMoveLocation(), makeMove()
     2. getActors(), processActors(), getMoveLocations(), selectMoveLocation(), makeMove()